Manifold Graph Signal Restoration using Gradient Graph Laplacian Regularizer: Conclusion

-In the second part, we assume the more general case where nodes do not have accompanied attribute vectors, but the graph is a collection of uniform discrete samples from a low-dimensional smooth continuous manifold \cite{pang17}---a \textit{manifold graph}.
-We propose a \textit{parameter-free} methodology \cite{Chen2022DSLW} to compute latent coordinates $\p_i$ for nodes $i$ (called \textit{graph embedding}), using which we can define GGLR for regularization in a signal restoration task, as done in part one.
+In the second part, we assume the more general case where nodes in the manifold graph do not have accompanied sampling coordinates.
+We propose a \textit{parameter-free} graph embedding method \cite{Chen2022DSLW}, based on fast eigenvector computation \cite{lobpcg}, to compute manifold coordinates $\p_i$ for nodes $i$, using which we can define GGLR for regularization in a signal restoration task, as done in part one.

 Crucial in regularization-based optimization is the selection of the tradeoff parameter $\mu$ that weighs the regularizer against the fidelity term.
 Extending the analysis in \cite{chen2017bias}, we derive the means-square-error (MSE) minimizing $\mu$ for GGLR efficiently by trading off bias and variance of the signal estimate.